Europe is seeing a hiring jump in railway industry digital media roles

 That was followed by Asia-Pacific, which saw a 3.4 year-on-year percentage point change in digital media roles.

-The figures are compiled by GlobalData, who track the number of new job postings from key companies in various sectors over time.
+The figures are compiled by GlobalData, which tracks the number of new job postings from key companies in various sectors over time.
 Using textual analysis, these job advertisements are then classified thematically.

 GlobalData's thematic approach to sector activity seeks to group key company information by topic to see which companies are best placed to weather the disruptions coming to their industries.